Chriz97/IT-Infrastructure/README.md

 ---

 ### **DevOps**
-- Scripts and tools for Git and CI/CD pipeline management.
+- Scripts and tools for Git
 - Includes configuration files for automating build, test, and deployment workflows.

 ---